zhounapeuw/NAPE_imaging_postprocess/docs/_build/html/_sources/install_anaconda_sima.rst.txt

 1) Download the Anaconda Installer: https://www.anaconda.com/distribution/#windows and run the installer.

 * The 64-bit graphical installer is recommended for most PCs.
-* Choose Python 3.9 version for most up-to-date python version.
+* Choose Python 3.9 version (or latest) for most up-to-date python version.

 .. image:: _images/Anaconda_Download_screenshot.png.png